sergiofgonzalez/grokking-scala/2-scala-in-depth/07-composition-and-inheritance/README.md

 + You're aware of Scala's fields and methods share the same namespace, which allows you to override a method with a variable and vice versa.
 + You're aware of Scala's parametric fields, which allow you to define fields as class parameters.
 + You're aware that you can invoke a superclass constructor in a subclass definition by place the argument or arguments after the `extends` keyword, as in `extends ArrayElement(Array(s))`.
-+ You understand the rules for `override`in Scala that forces you to use the keyword whenever overriding a concrete method of a superclass (and it's optional for abstract methods).
++ You understand the rules for `override` modifier in Scala that forces you to use the keyword whenever overriding a concrete method of a superclass (and it's optional for abstract methods).
++ You understand the mechanisms of polymorphism and dynamic binding in Scala and you're comfortable writing classes that leverage that mechanism.
++ You're comfortable using the `final` modifier in fields (when you don't want them to be overridden) and in classes (when you don't want them to be subclassed).
 ---

 ## Projects